-The modern popularity of golf with increased sponsorship, TV coverage and celebrity involvement means there are more golf betting sites and golf betting offers than ever before.
+The modern popularity of golf with increased sponsorship, TV coverage and celebrity involvement means that for bettors there are more golf betting sites and golf betting offers than ever before.
 Whether you simply want to stick a few quid on the Open or golf is your main betting sport our golf guide has something for you.
-In our golf guide you will find the best golf bookmakers, how to bet on golf, where to find the best odds, common terminologies, bets and offers and major tournaments.
+In our golf guide you will find the best golf bookmakers, how to bet on golf, where to find the best odds, common terminologies, bet types and offers, plus major tournaments.

 Best Online Bookmakers for Golf Betting

 Major golf games and tournaments are covered by all the big UK online bookmakers.